 This type of assignment is what students Industrial Product Design are looking for.
 In their future job they will also have to translate customer questions into workable and producible concepts, products and applications.
 Today they will start with creating 10 different concepts.
 This way 160 product concepts will be created.
 At the end of this day they will converge again by eventually selecting one concept that they will elaborate.
 The selection is based on various criteria such as feasibility, degree of complexity, creativity and alignment with the original demand of the ‘customer’.
 From tomorrow morning the selected concepts will be further developed into real working prototypes.

 The original inventors from the participating countries can follow the entire creative process remotely and will help to assess the end results.

 Children and students learn that the world is malleable.
 That having ideas is important.
 That you should not be reluctant to express your idea, even though it may sound a bit challenging or strange.
 And they also learn that you really can bring any idea to life, as long as you dare to be creative, collaborate, respect each other’s talents, communicate and persevere.

 This MyMachine DreamsDrop context is (compared to the unique standard operation of MyMachine) a new, complementary MyMachine action.
-Since the launch of this new MyMachine DreamsDrop World Map at the beginning of September 2019, more than 1,600 Dream Machine ideas have been uploaded from both adults and children from 40 countries worldwide.
+Since the launch of this new MyMachine DreamsDrop World Map, more than 1,600 Dream Machine ideas have been uploaded from both adults and children from 40 countries worldwide.